 TimberTech AZEK products are perhaps the best (and most expensive) of all the composite decking manufacturers.
 Its capped polymer boards are covered by a 50-year fade and stain warranty.
 Additional product lines include TimberTech Pro with 30-year warranties and TimberTech Edge with 25-year warranties.
 To clean their products, TimberTech recommends their proprietary TimberTech DeckCleaner, stating you should not use other composite deck cleaners for cleaning their polymer boards.

 03 of 08

 BamDeck planks are formed by extrusion and have hollow cores.
+The ends of planks are generally covered with matching fascia boards.
 They can be installed either by driving screws or nails through the faces of the boards or with hidden fasteners.
-Ends of planks are normally covered with matching fascia boards.

 04 of 08